turnitin/pgh-backend-code-exercise/README.md

 * [Docker for Mac](https://docs.docker.com/docker-for-mac/) or
   [Docker for Windows](https://docs.docker.com/docker-for-windows/) should help you get Docker installed if you don't already have it.
-(If you're using a Linux desktop you can just `sudo apt-get install docker`) Another resource is [Docker Machine](https://docs.docker.com/machine/) which walks you through installing Docker on a VM running on VirtualBox; you may prefer that if you've already got that installed.
+(If you're using a Linux desktop you can just `sudo apt-get install docker` -- lucky you!)
+  Another resource is [Docker Machine](https://docs.docker.com/machine/) which walks you through installing Docker on a VM running on VirtualBox; you may prefer that if you've already got VirtualBox installed.
 * [Docker Compose](https://docs.docker.com/compose/) -- This should already be
   installed if you use the Docker for Mac/Windows options, but if not it's just a binary you can install.
 Note that the